-13 Off-Beat Handbags Celebrities Have Carried on the Red Carpet
+13 Offbeat Handbags Celebrities Have Carried on the Red Carpet

 Lady Gaga: Phone

 Gaga is known for her out-there accessories (remember her meat purse?), but her telephone bag is one of our favorites.
 The singer wore it in New York City in 2011.
-The red bag featured a dial with numbers, as well as a long red corn with a phone attached to it.
+The red bag featured a dial with numbers, as well as a long red cord with a phone attached to it.

 Photo: